Back to Board of Directors

 Dr. Evonne S. Alvarez

-Her most recent experiences as an educator in Miami-Dade provided a strong foundation for this new role.
-As the Administrative Director and District Director of Curriculum for School Choice & Parental Options at Miami-Dade County Public Schools, Dr. Alvarez was part of an incredible team leading the nation in programs demonstrating a high commitment to academic standards and innovation curriculum, diversity, and inclusion, and community engagement.
+As the Administrative Director for School Choice & Parental Options, District Director of Curriculum, and Project Director for the United States Department of Education’s Office of Innovation and Improvement Magnet Schools Assistance Program in 2018, Dr. Alvarez was part of an incredible team leading the nation in programs demonstrating a high commitment to academic standards, innovative curriculum, diversity and inclusion, and authentic community engagement.
 As the Project Director for the United States Department of Education’s Magnet Schools Assistance Program (MSAP) grant, she was responsible for the STEM Pathways Project’s successful implementation and program sustainability for two high schools and one elementary school.
 The learning spaces resembled authentic professional environments with professional-grade equipment, state-of-the-art computers, industry standards curriculum for each course of study, Career and Technical Education (CTE) industry certifications, and internship programs providing access to careers and entrance to college programs.
 As a lead innovator for the Schools of Choice & Parental Options team, she was a grant writer for Miami-Dade’s Request for Proposal of MSAP 2021 (2020).
-MDCPS received $14.1M to redesign the two K-8 STEAM programs that blended STEM with Arts programs, specifically dance & kinetic movement and visual arts & graphic design.
-During this time, she served as the Region III Director for Magnet Schools of America, an elected position by her peers on the Board from 2016 through 2022.
+MDCPS received $14.1M to redesign the two K-8 STEAM programs that blended STEM with Arts programs, specifically dance & kinetic movement, and visual arts & graphic design.
+After she relocated in 2022, she led the academics team as the Chief Academic Officer and Redesign Officer for the Providence Public School District in Providence, Rhode Island.
+Responsible for High-Quality Instructional Materials and MTSS, the Teaching and Learning Department, and Turnaround Performance Measures.

+In 2022, she was named a Specialized Director to the Executive Board of MSA.
+She has advocated for equity in educational choice programs on the MSA Executive Board since 2016 as the Region III Director for three consecutive terms.
 Dr. Alvarez holds a Bachelor of Arts from the College of Behavior and Social Sciences at the University of Maryland, College Park, a Master of Science in Educational Leadership from Nova Southeastern University, and a Doctor of Education in Educational Policy, Planning & Leadership K-12 from the College of William and Mary.

 Learn how to become a Nationally Certified Magnet School